-

 Through word-of-mouth referrals we obtain contracts in excess of what we can cover.
 For that reason, we link our

-physician partners to our contracts to work alongside us.
-All partners within Mercision are invited to join rather
+physician partners to our contracts to work alongside us as contractors.
+All physicians under the Mercision umbrella

-than recruited based on direct observation of their clinical skills in the Emergency Department, bringing a quality
+are invited to join rather than recruited based on direct observation of their clinical skills in the Emergency Department,

-agencies, and we retain two within our practice because of the tremendously positive experiences we have had with them.
+locums agencies, and we retain two within our practice because of the tremendously positive experiences we have had with them.